The light room

 Do you get lethargic and tired in the autumn and winter?
 We often suffer from winter fatigue in the northern hemisphere.
 In the light room at the Student Health Service in Uppsala, you can compensate for some of your daylight deficiency during the dark months.

 How does a light room work?

-The light used in the light room comes from fluorescent lamps with a high colour temperature and good spectral distribution (so-called daylight fluorescent lights or full spectrum fluorescent lights).
-The brightness in a light room is usually around 2,500 lux, which is about ten times more than the light in an office.
-Put more poetically, it’s like a Swedish summer’s day, i.e. partly cloudy.
+The room has light-coloured walls, floors, ceilings and furniture.
+The light used in the light room comes from fluorescent lamps with a high colour temperature and good spectral distribution, so-called daylight fluorescent lights or full spectrum fluorescent lights.

-Light room is open during the dark months during our regular office hours.
+The light room is open during the dark months during the reception's regular opening hours.
+You can't make an appointment, it is only drop-in at the places.
 Go to the reception, show your student ID and enjoy the light.
-You can't make an appointment, only drop-in.
+The light room is open only for students.

 - Remove shoes before entering the room.

 - Do not eat or drink in the light room.